imxieyi/iosu/README.md

  - **Play with backgound video**
  - **Play with StoryBoard**
  - **Play with skin in beatmap bundle**

+## About default skin
+According to the licence of [osu! default skin](https://osu.ppy.sh/forum/t/129191), the skin derived from osu! cannot be used here.
+So the skin used in this project is designed from scratch.
+All of the source files can be found under [assets/](https://github.com/imxieyi/iosu/tree/master/assets).
+In the future sound effects will also be replaced in order to prevent possible violations.

 ## Compilation
 1. Install the latest version of XCode.